nuts-foundation/nuts-specification/rfc/rfc005-distributed-network-using-grpc.md

    - Peer's previous (`T-1` or `T-2`) block hashes differ: peer or local node might not be up to date, query that block's transactions to find out which transactions are missing.
 When no transactions are missing, the peer is missing transactions which are present on the local node.
-   - Peer's `T-3` block hash differs: DAGs have diverted severely which might indicate a network split, or a peer that tries to attack the network by injecting transactions with old timestamps.
+   - Peer's historical block hash differs: DAGs have diverted severely which might indicate a network split, or a peer that tries to attack the network by injecting transactions with old timestamps.
 Ignore the peer's broadcast and report to the local node operator.
 3. After adding a new transaction to the DAG (making sure its cryptographic signature is valid), query the payload from the